JoyeBright/DLPyTorch/README.md

 # DLPyTorch
-This repository is for deep learning projects that mostly implemented by PyTorch
+This repository is for deep learning projects that mostly implemented by PyTorch.
+Below is the list of these projects:

 * a simple linear regression model in numpy vs sklearn [intro]
 * a simple Seq2Seq model